alephium/www/src/content/blog/2023-09-19_NFT-Marketplace-v3-5f017026b500/index.md

 description: 'We launched the NFT marketplace as a prototype to show what can be done with NFTs on Alephium.
 We received a lot of feedback from the…'
 ---

-We launched the NFT marketplace as a prototype to show what can be done with NFTs on Alephium.
-We received a lot of feedback from the…

----

 ### NFT Marketplace v3

 #### We launched the NFT marketplace as a prototype to show what can be done with NFTs on Alephium.
 We received a lot of feedback from the community.
 With the v3 we are improving the whole experience and adding a new, exciting feature: the Flow!